 This week the 1729 Maths School was featured in the Guardian’s ‘Can you solve it’ column, a biweekly feature containing fun maths problems.

-Here are two of the puzzles.
+Here is one of the puzzles:

 I have four numbers, a, b, c, and d.